November 3, 2006

 In the Americas, Europeans confronted a largely empty continent.

-Disease ravaged native populations, oft times in advance of European contact.
+Disease ravaged native populations, oft times in advance of European

 In Africa and the Indian Basin, Europeans and natives died in equal